Managing Successful SEO Migrations

 JS, CSS, Parameters & Media Files Not Redirected

-More often than not, when migration is carried out people focus on redirecting the URLs, as those are what rank, but you should also be looking at redirecting your JS files, CSS, Parameter URLs, and media files (images, videos) if necessary.
+More often than not, when migration is carried out, people focus on redirecting the URLs – as those are what rank – but you should also be looking at redirecting your JS files, CSS, Parameter URLs, and media files (images, videos) if necessary.

-A lot of people question the value in redirecting images, but a URL is a URL and Google will have crawled it.
+A lot of people question the value of redirecting images, but a URL is a URL, and Google will have crawled it.
 Google has even recommended that you should redirect image URLs.

 Environment Changes

-When migrating to a new platform, redesigning templates, or updating the site structure it’s important to ensure that the new “environment” mirrors the SEO qualities of the previous at a minimum.
+When migrating to a new platform, redesigning templates, or updating the site structure, it’s important to ensure that the new “environment” mirrors the SEO qualities of the previous, at a minimum.

-Oftentimes the new platform goes live and a lot of content is hidden behind JavaScript expandable areas, and with NoScript or JS disabled it remains hidden, or other key elements have been missed, so it’s important to audit the new environment to check that:
+Oftentimes the new platform goes live, and a lot of content is hidden behind JavaScript expandable areas, and with NoScript or JS disabled, it remains hidden – or other key elements have been missed.

 - Metadata has been carried over correctly.